 Enhancing the appearance, boosting self-confidence, and making great first impressions are some of the benefits of having whiter teeth, which is why it comes as no surprise that it is desired by so many of us.
-This guide will teach you how to whiten teeth, why your teeth get discoloured in the first place and everything you need to know about the risks involved.
+This guide will teach you how to whiten teeth, why your teeth get discoloured, and everything you need to know about the risks involved.

 Why Do Your Teeth Get Discolored?

 Many factors come into play that can cause tooth discolouration.
 One of the main factors is what we consume.
-Drinks like coffee, tea, and wine can stain the teeth over a long period of time.
-The dark pigment in these drinks can get rooted in the tooth and can remain there and build up without proper dental care.
+Drinks like coffee, tea, and wine can stain the teeth over a long period.
+The dark pigment in these drinks can get rooted in the tooth and remain there and build up without proper dental care.

-Besides certain foods and drinks, tobacco, poor dental hygiene, medications, and certain diseases can cause your teeth to change colours as well.
+Besides certain foods and drinks, tobacco, poor dental hygiene, medications, and certain diseases can cause your teeth to change colours.
 As you may know, if you do not brush away the food particles left on your teeth every day, they can build up and make your teeth appear yellow.

 Certain types of antibiotics, such as tetracycline, can change the look and colour of a child’s teeth if given to them under the age of eight, affecting the appearance and health of the teeth at an early age.

 Teeth discolouration can also be related to ageing since enamel wears away over time and dentin naturally turns yellow with age.
 Since the enamel gets thinner, dentin, the tooth’s inner structure, will be able to show through more clearly.

 So now that we have gone over how your teeth can get discoloured, it is time to discuss how to get whiter teeth.
 There are many different ways to go about this, with so many at-home remedies that you can try and professional procedures that can be done.
 The first one up is the dentist’s office.